Michel-p16/PDS-Project/docs/source/evaluation_single.rst

 You may recognize, that both training and validation loss are decreasing with ongoing training progress.
 That means that we dont have major problems with **overfitting**.

-On the opposite should be the behavior of the **accuracy**.
+The opposite should be the behavior of the **accuracy**.
 It schould increase with progressing training.
 To evaluate this, we can look at this curve as well.

 .. image:: _static/single_metrics.png
    :align: center